vvoznesensky/tmfalloc/README.md

    may be too slow.
 Any suggestions on how to improve this?
  * Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.
- * Test multi-process concurrent read and exclusive write access.
  * 100% code lines test coverage.
 How to collect coverage of docs tests?
  * Do less RBTrees traversal on (de/re)allocations by (re)using already available pointers.
- * Organize arena pointer and size as a slice in `Arena` struct for less confusion?

 ## License
 [Apache License v2.0](tmfalloc/blob?file=LICENSE-APACHE) or